openservicemesh/osm/docs/content/docs/patterns/ingress.md

 ## Ingress configurations
 The following section describes sample ingress configurations used to expose services managed by OSM outside the cluster.
 The configuration might differ based on the ingress controller being used.

-The example configurations describe how to expose HTTP and HTTPS routes for the `bookstore-v1` service running on port `80` in the `bookstore-ns` namespace, outside the cluster.
+The example configurations describe how to expose HTTP and HTTPS routes for the `bookstore-v1` service running on port `80` in the `bookstore` namespace, outside the cluster.
 The ingress configuration will expose the HTTP path `/books-bought` on the `bookstore-v1` service.

 Since OSM uses its own root certificate, the ingress controller must be provisioned with OSM's root certificate to be able to authenticate the certificate presented by backend servers when using HTTPS ingress.
 OSM stores the CA root certificate in a Kubernetes secret named `osm-ca-bundle` with the key `ca.crt` in the namespace OSM is deployed (`osm-system` by default).